 For the past month or so I have been working on a series of paintings called ‘Remembering Place, People, Spirit’.
 Opening to the memories of the effect that the land and people of the Kimberley’s in the North West of Western Australia had on me in my 20’s and 30’s, and rendering the feelings evoked from those memories with paint.

 The original impact happened when I was 20 years old…my first visit to Kalumburu Mission by Cessna.
 The land, the people, the adventure, the ruggedness, the beauty, the history, the culture, the children, the spirituality of place; left an indelible mark on the weave and weft of my soul.
-(But it also left me angry!
-Angry that at that time there was such a grossly incorrect city opinion of Indigenous Australians, as well as the complete absence in my school history books of the horrific treatment by white colonial immigrants towards Indigenous Australians!
-I won’t go into this further in this blog post, however you can research more here)
+It also opened my eyes to how incredibly incorrect & ill informed the generalised city opinion of Indigenous Australians was up until around that time.
+Furthermore, I became very concerned about the complete absence in my school history books of the horrific treatment by white colonial immigrants towards Indigenous Australians.
+I won’t go into this further in this blog post, however you can research the history more here)

-I was very fortunate to be able to go back to Kalumburu again the following year and grew more attached to the people and country, as well as more vocal back in the city that non-indigenous people had it all wrong…and that ‘Aboriginals’ were beautiful, special people and whatever negative experiences city folk had had with them closer to the cities was largely a result of our own doing.
+After that first trip, I was very fortunate to be able to go back to Kalumburu again the following year and grew more attached to the people and country, as well as more vocal back in the city that non-indigenous people had it all wrong…and that ‘Aboriginals’ were beautiful, special people and whatever negative experiences city folk had had with them closer to the cities was largely a result of our own doing.
 Those children up there, interested to know who my brother, mother, father, aunty were?
-They were so beautiful, friendly and kind with their eyes radiating with pure joy from their little hearts…they got me!
+Family connections were extremely important to them.
+They were so beautiful, friendly and kind, with their eyes radiating with pure joy from their little hearts…they got to me!

 * Click on the photo’s to enlarge